- Program Code:8202

 - Program Length:2 years/ 4 semesters

-This Automotive - Motive Power Technician – Technical program is for you if you've ever wondered how an engine works, or what makes a transmission drive.
+The Automotive - Motive Power Technician program is for you if you've ever wondered how an engine works or what makes a transmission drive.

-With an emphasis on motor vehicle technology, this dynamic and inclusive program prepares you for work within the transportation industry.
-Through various Motive Power Technician theoretical and practical courses, you will acquire trade-relevant skills and knowledge that will help you undertake challenging positions in a variety of motive power employment opportunities.
+With an emphasis on motor vehicle technology, this dynamic and inclusive offering's theoretical and practical Motive Power Technician courses will prepare you for work in the transportation industry.
+The trade-relevant skills and knowledge you'll acquire will help you undertake challenging positions in a variety of employment opportunities.

-In keeping with Ministry and the Ontario College of Trades standards, the program provides academic and practical content that meets the requirements for level 1 and level 2 in-school apprenticeship training.
-Additionally, you will actively participate in comprehensive hands-on training activities in fully-equipped modern transportation lab facilities.
+In keeping with Ministry and the Ontario College of Trades standards, the program will deliver content that meets the requirements for Level 1 and Level 2 in-school apprenticeship training.
+Additionally, you'll actively participate in comprehensive hands-on training activities in fully-equipped modern transportation lab facilities.

 If you're looking for a challenging and rewarding experience where wrenches and technology meet, you'll find it in Centennial's Motive Power program.

-The co-op option in this program will provide you with the opportunity to gain hands-on experience while you work one term as a paid employee in the field.
-This experience not only allows you to put classroom learning into practice, but will also provide valuable contacts for future careers.
+The program's co-op option will provide you with the opportunity to gain hands-on experience while you work one term as a paid employee in the field.
+This opportunity will not only allow you to put classroom learning into practice, but it will also provide valuable contacts for future careers.